 Shatavari acts as an excellent tonic for women.
 It also calms the mind, induces sleep and much more.
 It balances Vata and Pitta doshas in the body.
 It has cold potency.
 It is quite useful in bleeding disorders like – endometriosis.
 Improves nourishment in females.
 Anti-inflammatory thus helps in reducing swelling caused due to endometriosis, and balances the hormones.

 Turmeric is one of the most effective anti-inflammatory herbs.
 It helps in reducing the inflammation and pain without any side effects.
 Turmeric is an analgesic herb also.
 It also helps to improve the blood circulation.

 Giloy is an important immune-modulatory herb.
 Ayurvedic practice without this herb may not be possible.
 It is also an important ingredient of various Ayurvedic medicines.
 It is known to possess healing properties.
 Endometriosis is also caused due to Ama (toxins) formation.
 This herb acts as a natural detoxifier (Ama- Nashak) and also acts as a digestive stimulant.

 Other important herbs:

 Malabur nut (Adhatoda vasica) – Malabur nut has effective anti-inflammatory and analgesic properties which helps in relieving pain and also helps in controlling excessive bleeding.
-In all types of bleeding disorders, usage of malabur nut is recommended.
+In all types of bleeding disorders, usage of the malabur nut is recommended.

 Chandan (Santalum album) – Sandalwood is a coolant which is very useful in the disorders caused due to Pitta imbalance.
 It balances Kapha and Pitta doshas.
-It is useful in bleeding disorders and also detoxifies blood.
+It is useful in bleeding disorders and also detoxifies the blood.